 Primary School Education

 Education is one of the most important building blocks for the healthy development of any society.
-It is absolutely essential for poorer communities, since education empowers people with skills for employment and a voice to articulate their needs to Governments and service providers.
+It is absolutely essential for poorer communities since education empowers people with skills for employment and a voice to articulate their needs to Governments and service providers.

 Under the Education Act (2013) the provision for a co-sponsored school means that the sponsor has certain responsibilities and obligations as does the Government.
 The majority of the teachers are employed by the Kenyan Government through the Teachers Service Commission (TSC) and the sponsor provides further support in guidance, resources and direction.
 MPC supports the four schools through the provision of additional teachers to reduce the teacher/pupil ratio and funds that enable pupils to participate in extra-curricular activities such as music, sport and occasional outings.

-Instead of transferring Mukuru Kayaba Primary School to the newly acquired land from the Government it was decided that a new school be built as there were still hundreds of children who had no access to education.
+Instead of transferring Mukuru Kayaaba Primary School to the newly acquired land from the Government it was decided that a new school be built as there were still hundreds of children who had no access to education.
 This move saw the creation of St Bakhita Primary School with an enrolment of 200 pupils.
-In the beginning the parents wished to call the new school after the late Cardinal Otunga, who had supported the development work among the poor, but the Cardinal requested that the school be called St. Bakhita after a Sudanese Saint, Josephine Bakhita for her great patience, love, humility and understanding .
+In the beginning the parents wished to call the new school after the late Cardinal Otunga, who had supported the development work among the poor, but the Cardinal requested that the school be called St. Bakhita after a Sudanese Saint, Josephine Bakhita for her great patience, love, humility and understanding.
 St Bakhita became the fourth co-sponsored Primary school operating under MPC.
 St Bakhita Primary from its initial intake of 200 pupils has grown to over 1,100 pupils in 2020.

 The Head Office site which is located on New Likoni Road, Industrial Area is also the campus for the three educational institutions: St Bakhita Primary School, St Michael’s Secondary School and Our Lady of Mercy Vocational Training Centre.